ngrx-utils/ngrx-utils/README.md

 }
 ```

 And you can start using `Select, Pluck` decorator in any component.
 It also works with feature stores too.
 You don't have to do anything in your feature module.
-Don't forget to invoke the `connect` function when you are writing tests.
+And it work like charm in unit test too.
+Just need to import NgrxUtilsModule to your `TestBed`

 ### Example App